Exeton/EasyEnchants/README.md

 ## Creating an Enchant
 ### Enchant
 The abstract Enchant class is used to create enchants which fire on events.
 You will need to implement shouldActivate(Event event) and getType().
-If you don't want to implement getType, you can use GivenTypeEnchant which allows you to pass it in to the enchant as a constructor paramater.
+If you don't want to implement getType, you can use GivenTypeEnchant which allows you to pass the enchantType in as a constructor paramater.
 To add an event to the class, add a method with the @EventHandeler annotation.
 The Enchant class already implements listener so you don't need to.

 <br>